it-at-m/opensource.muenchen.de/software/mariadb.md

 ---

-Together with the also free [PostgreSQL](postgresql), 30% of our database instances use an open source database system.
+Together with [PostgreSQL](postgresql), which is also free, around 40% of our database instances currently use an open source database system.